 In this blog, we have listed 5 best practices that a business can adopt to overcome these challenges and establish enterprise-wide data democracy.

 1. Gain an Understanding of the Entire Data Ecosystem

 As an organization grows, so do the volume, variety, and velocity of incoming data and the challenges associated with managing it.
 Information becomes siloed in systems and is accessible by relevant teams only, thereby offering a myopic vision of the data space to users.

-In-depth understanding of the data ecosystem and the fragmented systems that comprise it is integral to designing an integrated data space that offers all the users a holistic view of the information assets, along with the metadata and context they need to feel more confident about the relevance and trustworthiness of data.
+An in-depth understanding of the data ecosystem and the fragmented systems that comprise it is integral to designing an integrated data space that offers all the users a holistic view of the information assets, along with the metadata and context they need to feel more confident about the relevance and trustworthiness of data.